Akuli/jou/README.md

     and `make test` would take several minutes if they weren't skipped.
 - Most problems in error message code are spotted by non-valgrinded tests.

+There should be a test case (or a TODO comment about adding a test case) for every compiler error.

 Sometimes (very rarely) the fuzzer discovers a bug that hasn't been caught with tests:

 ```